vivekuk/TBDataProject/README.md

 ## Plot 7

 A bar plot is a common way to represent categorical data.
-In your case, you want to create a bar plot to compare the treatment success rates of XDR TB (Extensively Drug-Resistant Tuberculosis) cases across different WHO regions.
+In wer case, we want to create a bar plot to compare the treatment success rates of XDR TB (Extensively Drug-Resistant Tuberculosis) cases across different WHO regions.

 Bigger Bar (Western Pacific Region): A bigger bar for the Western Pacific region suggests a higher treatment success rate for XDR TB cases in this region.